IBM/cloudpakforapps-workshop/workshop/exercise-9/README.md

-# Exercise 9: Deploy an application with a custom Stack, custom Collection, and custom Tekton Pipeline
+# Exercise 9: Deploy an application with a custom Stack, custom Collection, and custom Pipeline

-> WORK IN PROGRESS

-In this exercise, we will show how to ...
+In this exercise, we will show how to bring all the custom components (Stacks, Collections, Pipelines) together.

 When you have completed this exercise, you will understand how to

 * Create a custom pipeline and add it to a collection
 * Update the Kabanero Custom Resource to point to a new collection
 * Deploy an application based on a custom stack using a custom Tekton pipeline

-> TODO(stevemar): update this image

 ![Tools used during Exercise 9](images/ex9.png)